 Colorado Academy supports some of the finest coaches, most accomplished athletes, and most competitive interscholastic teams in Colorado.
 Athletics partners with other departments and provides balance along with excellence.
 CA's Athletic Department emphasizes preparation and process along with participation, integrity, good sportsmanship, and respect for fellow team members, officials, and opponents.

-All athletes and coaches are required to wear face coverings except when engaging in strenuous exercise.
+Outdoors, all athletes and coaches are required to wear face coverings except when engaging in strenuous exercise during interscholastic competition.
 Medical exceptions and alternatives to face covering will be made on a case-by-case basis and in consultation with the Colorado Academy athletic director.
 Athletes will attempt to maintain at least a 6-foot distance when not wearing masks.
 This would include, but is not limited to, when masks are removed for mask breaks or for activities such as drinking.

 Locker rooms are closed for general use throughout the day.
 The locker rooms may be used with limited capacity and social distancing to change prior to and after practices.
 The use of individual lockers and showers are not allowed at this time.
 Nothing can be kept in a locker or the locker rooms overnight at this time.

 If your child participates on a competitive team, CA typically provides transportation to and from all away games.
 With current COVID-19 guidelines recommending a limited number of school bus passengers, parents may be asked to provide their child with transportation to an after-school competition.
 Head coaches will provide parents with transportation information throughout the season.

 Official team selections will be done during the timeframe allowed by CHSAA.
 Ample opportunity will be available for the student athlete to be placed on the team where they will have the most success.
 A student athlete may be moved between teams after teams have been announced if a coach and the athlete agree that this is what is best for team dynamics and athlete success.